Bernstein lifts Canopy Growth Corporation [CGC] price estimate. Who else is bullish?

-Canopy Growth Corporation [NASDAQ: CGC] price surged by 9.48 percent to reach at $0.07.
-The company report on September 18, 2023 at 7:56 AM that Canopy Growth Announces Private Placement of up to US$50 Million.
+Canopy Growth Corporation [NASDAQ: CGC] traded at a low on 09/29/23, posting a -3.79 loss after which it closed the day’ session at $0.78.
+The company report on September 26, 2023 at 7:30 AM that Canopy Growth Announces Results of Annual General and Special Meeting of Shareholders.

-Canopy Growth Corporation (“Canopy Growth” or the “Company”) (TSX: WEED) (Nasdaq: CGC), today announced that it has entered into subscription agreements (the “Subscription Agreements”), dated September 18, 2023, with certain institutional investors (the “Investors”) in a private placement offering (the “Offering”) of 22,929,468 units (“Units”) at a price per Unit of US$1.09 for aggregate gross proceeds of approximately US$25,000,000.
-The Investors also hold an over-allotment option to acquire up to an additional 22,929,468 Units at a price per Unit of US$1.09 for aggregate gross proceeds of US$25,000,000 at the discretion of the Investors at any time on or before November 2, 2023 (the “Over-Allotment Option”).
+Canopy Growth Corporation (“Canopy Growth” or the “Company”) (TSX: WEED) (Nasdaq: CGC), a world-leading diversified cannabis company, today announced the voting results from its annual general and special meeting of shareholders held on September 25, 2023 (the “Meeting”).

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CGC shares is $1.18 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CGC stock is a recommendation set at 3.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.